Roblox/rodux/docs/api-reference.md

 Middleware runs from left to right when an action is dispatched.
 That means that if a middleware does not call `nextDispatch` when handling an action, any middleware after it will not run.

+For a more detailed example, see the [middleware guide](advanced/middleware.md).

 ### Rodux.loggerMiddleware
 A middleware that logs actions and the new state that results from them.